 NASA astronaut Don Pettit is carried to a medical tent shortly after he, and Roscosmos cosmonauts Alexey Ovchinin and Ivan Vagner landed in their Soyuz MS-26 spacecraft near the town of Zhezkazgan, Kazakhstan on Sunday, April 20, 2025, (April 19 Eastern).
 The trio returned to Earth after logging 220 days in space as members of Expeditions 71 and 72 aboard the International Space Station.
 Photo Credit: (NASA/Bill Ingalls)

-A Russian MI-8 helicopter departs the Soyuz MS-12 spacecraft landing site after the capsule landed with Expedition 60 crew members Nick Hague of NASA and Alexey Ovchinin of Roscosmos, along with visiting astronaut Hazzaa Ali Almansoori of the United Arab Emirates in a remote area near the town of Zhezkazgan, Kazakhstan, Thursday, Oct.
+Expedition 60 crewmembers Nick Hague of NASA is helped out of the Soyuz MS-12 spacecraft just minutes after he and fellow crew mate Expedition 60 cosmonaut Alexey Ovchinin of Roscosmos, and visiting astronaut Hazzaa Ali Almansoori of the United Arab Emirates, landed in a remote area near the town of Zhezkazgan, Kazakhstan on Thursday, Oct.
 3, 2019.
 Hague and Ovchinin are returning after 203 days in space where they served as members of the Expedition 59 and 60 crews onboard the International Space Station.
 Almansoori logged 8 days in space during his first flight as an astronaut.
 Photo Credit: (NASA/Bill Ingalls)

 Russian Search and Rescue teams arrive at the Soyuz MS-23 spacecraft shortly after it landed in a remote area near the town of Zhezkazgan, Kazakhstan with Expedition 69 NASA astronaut Frank Rubio, Roscosmos cosmonauts Dmitri Petelin and Sergey Prokopyev, Wednesday, Sept.
 27, 2023.
 The trio are returning to Earth after logging 371 days in space as members of Expeditions 68-69 aboard the International Space Station.
 For Rubio, his mission is the longest single spaceflight by a U.S. astronaut in history.
 Photo Credit: (NASA/GCTC/Pavel Shvets)